ajberkley/canadarasp/README.md

 instance called the compute server.

-The compute stack is hideous, a mix of bash scripts, common lisp for data processing, wgrib2 and gdalwarp for data processing, and NCL for drawing the windgrams.
+The compute stack is hideous, a mix of bash scripts, common lisp for data processing, and some wgrib2 for data processing, and NCL for drawing the windgrams.
 Historically NCL used to be used for almost all of the data handling when we were just visualizing the area around BC off the HRDPS-WEST model, but once we moved to the continental